I started of setting up an SQL Availablity Group but quickly ran into problems caused by windows firewall.

-After the upgrade, I performed a failover test, verified everything was working okay.
+After getting the environment setup, I performed a failover test, verified everything was working okay.
 After failing back over to the original primary, I added a database to the availability group via the wizard and chose automatic seeding, and while that was running I went off to do something else.
 When I got back, I saw the wizard had completed successfully and the database had been added.
 Just to make sure though, I checked the secondary and found no database.
 Say what?

 After spending a day looking for failover cluster errors, testing failovers, adding databases to both nodes of the AG to test database creation, and assorted other tasks, I was still no closer to figuring out why the secondaries wouldn’t sync up or why automatic seeding wasn’t working.
 Keep in mind, all of this worked just fine when the AG was still running as a SQL 2014 environment.
 I mentioned this to one of our IT folks because I was at loss.